Designing with Floor Beam Span Tables

 Part 3 of Residential Structural Design

-If you are just starting out, you might want to start at our previous page, joist span tables since we will expand on the house design example introduced on that page.
+If you are just starting out, you might want to go to the joist page since we will expand on the house design example introduced there.
 Or even go back as far as the residential structural design page which explains basic house structure.

 Using Floor Beam Span Tables